crizmo/KAnki/README.md

 # KAnki: Japanese Flashcard App for Kindle

 KAnki is a spaced repetition flashcard application designed specifically for jailbroken Kindle devices.
 Inspired by Anki, it helps users learn Japanese vocabulary through digital flashcards with a spaced repetition system.
+> Huge thanks to [PolishPenguin](https://github.com/polish-penguin-dev) for lending a hand — couldn’t do it without them!

 ## ⚠️ Project Status: Under Development

 **NOTE:** This project is currently in early development and doesn't work fully yet.
 Some features may be broken or incomplete.
 Actively looking for developers to contribute!

 ## Features